InceptionTime: Finding AlexNet for Time Series Classification: Architectural Hyperparameter study

 \figurename~\ref{fig:plot-inception-with-without-bottleneck} shows the pairwise accuracy plot comparing \ourmethod{} with/without the bottleneck.
 Similar to the experiments on the simulated dataset, we did not find any significant variation in accuracy when adding or removing the bottleneck layer.

 In fact, using a Wilcoxon Signed-Rank test we found that \ourmethod{} with the bottleneck layer is only slightly better than removing the bottleneck layer ($p$-value $>0.1$).
 In terms of accuracy, these results all suggest not to use a bottleneck layer, however we should note that the major benefit of this layer is to significantly decrease the number of parameters in the network.
 In this case, \ourmethod{} with the bottleneck contains almost half the number of parameters to be learned, and given that it does not significantly decrease accuracy, we chose to retain its usage.
 In a more general sense, these experiments suggest that choosing whether or not to use a bottleneck layer is actually a matter of finding a balance between a model's accuracy and its complexity.
+The latter observation is evident in \figurename~\ref{fig:cd-diagram-inceptiontime-bottleneck-size-with-bake-off} where choosing smaller bottleneck size in order to reduce \ourmethod{}'s runtime will result in small yet insignificant decrease in accuracy.

 To test the residual connections, we simply removed the residual connection from \ourmethod{}.
 Thus, without any shortcut connection, \ourmethod{} will simply become a deep convolutional neural network with stacked Inception modules. \figurename~\ref{fig:plot-inception-with-without-residual} shows how the residual connections have a minimal effect on accuracy when evaluated over the whole 85 datasets in the UCR archive with a $p$-value $>0.2$.